 Note: you will not cause more damage and drive one to suicide by lending support.

-Some cultures even within your own geographic location, have different values around Mental Health.
+Some cultures even within your own geographic location have different values around Mental Health.
 Cultural differences and mental health.
-The best approach when dealing with a different culture is to ask “what’s the best way I can help you?”
-Some places in the world may have a “we don’t talk about that policy.”
-If this is the case, observe from a far, many times, if one hangs in their long enough, the person with the illness will reach out.
+The best approach when dealing with a different culture is to ask “What’s the best way I can help you?”
+Some places in the world may have a “We don’t talk about that” policy.
+If this is the case, observe from afar.
+Many times, if one hangs in there long enough, the person with the illness will reach out.
 Perhaps for only moments at a time, but that’s okay because you are there to acknowledge, listen and lend support.
 It can be helpful to slide in that you are there for them.
 Moreover, if the conversation abruptly ends, let it.

 Have a listen to our podcast #thewellnesstalks

 Gender identity is a very important consideration when dealing with mental health.
-For example, transgendered youth, are specially vulnerable when it comes to mental health; whilst men have been conditioned not to talk about the feelings.
-It’s important to recognize that everyone, regardless of who they are, have their own story and every human story has an element of pain… It’s not up to us to make judgments or minimze their said experience.
-These reaction/responses are one of the main reasons so many wonderful people suffer in silence.
+For example, transgendered yout, are specially vulnerable when it comes to mental health, while men have been conditioned not to talk about their feelings.
+It’s important to recognize that everyone, regardless of who they are, has their own story and every human story has an element of pain… It’s not up to us to make judgments or minimze their said experience.
+These reactions/responses are one of the main reasons so many wonderful people suffer in silence.

 Regardless of how you identify, the same compassionate and empathetic principles apply.
 Acknowledge, listen and offer support.